l404NotFoundl/Effect-of-Free-Male-Contraceptive-Availability-on-the-STDs-Prevalence-in-NYC-Districts/README.md

 ### Creating Table_1

 To clean the datasets and better prepare for the downstream analysis process, the research team decided to create a Table_1 that include all the information needed to conduct the data analysis and generate the target result.
 In the SQL Query, the research team selected the columns of interests from different tables and temp tables into a new table called Table_1.
 The left join was used for all the joining processes since the team wanted to keep every unique record from the PERSON table into the Table_1.
 The tables and temp tables we used include: PERSON, ZIP_vs_Condom, Condition_occurrence, ZIPcode, Borough_vs_Avg_diagrate, Condom_by_Borough.
 The Table_1 was then ordered by the Patient ID (PID).
-The SQL Query that creates the Table_1 is listed below.
+The SQL Query and the resulting Table_1 are listed below.

 ```SQL=
 /* Link all the tables together into Table_1 and select the useful columns */